What You Don’t Know About The Missing DC Girls

 In fact, as of Friday, none of the missing children cases were considered abductions.
 That doesn’t mean the children are not endangered, as leaving one’s family unit for the streets can certainly lead to serious implications, but it does mean that there is not any evidence that a sole individual, or group of individuals, is stealing children.

 However, according to WESH, there is a real discrepancy between the amount of publicity that white and black missing children receive.
-Members of the Congressional Black Caucus are calling for a federal investigation into the issue that while 1/3 of missing children are of color, some statistics show that they receive less than 20% of publicity related to missing cases.
+Members of the Congressional Black Caucus are calling for a federal investigation into the issue that while 1/3 of missing children are of color, some statistics show that they receive less than 20 percent of publicity related to missing cases.
 Lawmakers asked Attorney General Jeff Sessions and FBI Director James Comey to directly address the issue and discrepancy.

 “…we need to devote the resources necessary to determine whether these developments are an anomaly, or whether they are indicative of an underlying trend that must be addressed.
 When children of color go missing, authorities often assume they are runaways rather than victims of abduction.”